-Whether you’re a beginner runner or an elite marathoner, mile speed is likely one of those statistics you keep track of.
+Whether you’re a beginner runner or an elite marathoner, the average time to run a mile is likely one of those statistics you keep track of.

 Monitoring this pace is a fantastic way to track your progress and speed while training.